ChristopherHardiman/iced-builder/project_plan.md

 - Use `cargo watch -x run` for rapid iteration.
 - Keep a sample project folder (e.g., `examples/sample_project/`) with an `iced_builder.toml` and a `layout.ron` for testing.

+### 0.4 Early Prototype: Canvas Interaction (Risk Mitigation)
+Before proceeding with full implementation, build a minimal prototype to validate:
+- Wrapping Iced widgets in `MouseArea` for click interception.
+- Nested containers properly bubble selection events.
+- `Container::style` can apply selection borders without layout issues.
+- TextInput focus can be intercepted or disabled in design mode.

+This de-risks Phase 6 (Canvas) by confirming the core UX assumption early.

 ---

 ## Phase 1: Data Model ("Layout AST")